rajatsinghal02/DataBaseConnectivityJavawithMySQL/README.md

 Connection connection=DriverManager.getConnection("URL in string","username","password");
 To get more clarification follow the connectivity code below:

-Step 5 – In this src code, we will set up the connection and get all the data from the table. we have created the ‘check.java‘ file in the src folder.
+Step 5 – In this src code, we will set up the connection and get all the data from the table. we have created the ‘Connect.java‘ file in the src folder.